jin-zhe/jin-zhe.github.io/_posts/2018-02-28-installing-caffe-with-cuda-on-anaconda.md

 'caffe'.

-The solution to overcome this is to write a script to save our environment variables within our environemnt so that they get loaded automatically every time we activate our environment and get unset automatically when we deactivate our environment.
+The solution to overcome this is to write a script to save our environment variables within our environment so that they get loaded automatically every time we activate our environment and get unset automatically when we deactivate our environment.
 The following steps are an adaptation of this [guide](https://conda.io/docs/user-guide/tasks/manage-environments.html#macos-and-linux)